oclif/oclif.github.io/website/blog/2022-01-12-announcing-oclif-v2.md

 #### Compatibility Matrix

-The following matrix shows how the v1 libraries and plugins relate to the new ones for v2.
-You can use this as a guide to know what to drop and which versions to switch when upgrading your plugins and CLIs to v2.
+The following matrix shows how the v1 libraries and plugins relate to the new v2 ones.
+Use this matrix as a guide to know what to drop and which versions to switch when upgrading your plugins and CLIs to v2.

 | | oclif "v1" | oclif "v2" |
 | - | - | -|